 Sour Cream Pound Cake is a traditional bundt cake that is easy to make.
 It’s simple flavor makes the cake a great base to fruit toppings and ice cream!

-Grease a 10 cup bundt cake pan with shortening, then dust it with flour.
+Grease a 10 cup bundt pan with shortening, then dust it with flour.

-Using a mixer, cream together the butter and sugar.
+Using a mixer, cream together the butter and sugar in a large bowl.

 Add the vanilla and almond extracts.
 Beat again.